0xc0dec/solo/README.md

 ## Building
 * Install Python2 (v3 not tested).
 Needed by some dependencies for building.
 * `cd build`.
-* `cmake -G "Visual Studio 16 2019" ..` (or other generator de
-pending on the OS/IDE).
+* `cmake -G "Visual Studio 16 2019" ..` (or other generator depending on the OS/IDE).
 * Build the generated project.

 ## Running Lua demos